 “Settlements are paid out of the insurance company’s checkbook and usually in a lump sum,” Bill Adler says.
 “Insurers don’t designate different amounts for different things like a jury would do.
 Insurers pay one sum.”

-Out of that amount will come a car wreck attorney’s fee and payments for medical bills.
+Out of that amount will come the car accident lawyer’s fee, payments for medical bills, and any existing liens such as child support.
 For such things as lost wages and pain and suffering, “the rest goes to the client,” Adler says.

-Can you hire an auto accident attorney even if you’re at fault?
+Can you hire a car accident lawyer even if you’re at fault?

 Yes you can.
 But key things may apply, such as whether the fault was shared in the wreck.